astronomer/docs/astro/manage-connections-variables.md

 **Benefits**

 - It's compatible with strict organization security standards.
-- Centralized and Secure Storage for Secrets
+- All connections and variables are centralized and standardized.
-- Easy access and management of secrets that can be shared across different Airflow environments
+- Secrets that can be shared across different Airflow environments
-- Configure secrets backend to allow selective access based on naming convention
+- You can configure secrets backend to allow selective access to connections and variables based on naming convention.

 **Limitations**